churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <p><span>4.&nbsp;HOLY WORD FOR MORNING REVIVAL (HWMR)&nbsp;</span></p>

 <blockquote>
-<p>Week 12&nbsp;commencing Monday<br>
+<p>Week 1&nbsp;commencing Monday<br>
-HWMR title:&nbsp;Laboring on the All-Inclusive Christ Typified by the Good Land for the Building Up of the Church as the Body of Christ, for the Reality and the Manifestation of the Kingdom, and for the Bride to Make Herself Ready for the Lord’s Coming<br>
+HWMR title:&nbsp;Being a Vessel unto Honour, a Fully Equipped Man of God, by Being Empowered in the Grace Which Is in Christ Jesus to Fully Accomplish Our Ministry in the Unique Ministry of God’s Economy<br>
-Week 12&nbsp;title: Living a Life of Enjoying Christ as the Good Land with the Temple, the Dwelling Place of God, and the City, the Kingdom of God, as Its Issue</p>
+Week 1&nbsp;title:&nbsp;Living in the Reality of God’s Eternal Economy for Its Fulfillment by Building Up a Habit of Exercising Our Spirit, Fanning Our God-given Spirit into Flame</p>
 </blockquote>

 <p><font><span>5.
 LIFE STUDY PURSUIT</span></font></p>

 <blockquote>
-<p>Life Study of First Corinthians Messages 19&nbsp;&amp; 20</p>
+<p>Life Study of First Corinthians Messages 21&nbsp;&amp; 22</p>
 </blockquote>

                         </td>